Nong Khai Riverside: a tale of Emptiness

 September ’22.
 Mekong Riverside.
 Mud.

-It looks a bit like mud, and the light in this city: is dense, dusty and a bit murky, with a colour reminiscent of the reflection of the Mekong, which acts as a natural border with Laos and scatters earth in the colour of the air as much as in its waters, absorbing the grey of the clouds when it rains and casting golden coffee glimmers from the sun all around, in the rare moments when the sky opens up, and the Monsoon calms down.
+It looks a bit like mud, the light that is in this city: dense, dusty and a bit murky, with a color that recalls the reflection of the Mekong, which acts as a natural border with Laos and scatters earth in the color of the air as much as in its waters, absorbing the gray of the clouds when it rains and casting golden coffee glimmers from the sun all around, in the rare moments when the sky opens and the Monsoon calms down.

 It is an extraordinary time of year for Thailand: we are almost at the end of Buddhist Lent, and Nong Khai, the central city of the northeastern province of the same name, is one of the main places celebrating the end of this sacred period, which will end in a few weeks with the Naga Fireballs Festival, the natural event still unexplained by science that attracts tourists not only from all over Southeast Asia but from the entire world.